Compounded Semaglutide: What It Is, How It Works, and What It Costs in 2026

 - Not currently pregnant or planning to become pregnant

-Your CoraDoc™ physician will review your complete intake form, current medications, and health history before approving any prescription.
-If semaglutide is not appropriate for you, your physician will advise you accordingly.
+Your CoraDoc™ physician reviews your complete intake form, current medications, and health history before approving any prescription.
+Eligibility is determined individually — if semaglutide is not appropriate for you, your physician will advise you accordingly.

 How to Get Compounded Semaglutide Through CoraDoc™